itsManeka/amz-scraper-api/docs/API.md

 ## Notes

 - **Browser Fingerprinting**: The API uses user-agent rotation and randomized headers to avoid detection
-- **Show More Button**: Automatically clicks "Show More" buttons (up to 20 times) to load all products
+- **Show More Button**: Automatically clicks "Show More" buttons (up to 10 times by default, configurable with `maxClicks` parameter up to 50) to load all products
 - **Category Filtering**: Apply Amazon's native filters to narrow down results
 - **Caching**: Promotion data is cached for 30 minutes to reduce scraping frequency
 - **Storage**: Job data is persisted to disk and survives server restarts